-- Award of course credits earned in the home school; a. - Placement in the proper grade level and promotion to the next grade level; b. - Participation in any academic or extracurricular activity; c. - d.
-Membership in school-sponsored clubs, associations, or organizations; - A diploma or graduation, so long as the student has enrolled or re-enrolled in the District to attend classes for at least the nine (9) months immediately prior to graduation; or e. f Scholarships.
+- a.
+Award of course credits earned in the home school; - b.
+Placement in the proper grade level and promotion to the next grade level; - c.
+Participation in any academic or extracurricular activity; - d.
+Membership in school-sponsored clubs, associations, or organizations; - e.
+A diploma or graduation, so long as the student has enrolled or re-enrolled in the District to attend classes for at least the nine (9) months immediately prior to graduation; or - f.
+Scholarships.